MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

     ![Owners of a project.](media/project-owners.png "Owners of a project")

 > [!NOTE]
-> Do not add or remove users directly from the Microsoft Entra ID group or Dataverse team associated with a Customer Voice project.
-To grant access to a project, the project owner must use the **Share** option in Dynamics 365 Customer Voice.
-Making changes to the group or team outside of Customer Voice can cause backend permission mismatches and lead to access failures.
+> Do not add or remove users directly from the Microsoft Entra ID group or Dataverse team associated with a Customer Voice project, as this can cause backend permission mismatches and lead to access failures.
+To add or remove users, the project owner must use the **Share** option in Dynamics 365 Customer Voice.
+If you have already made changes in the Microsoft Entra ID group or Dataverse team, and are experiencing access issues, revert those modifications, and then use the **Share** option to manage access.

 **To remove a co-owner from a project**